Coffee Cultivation

 Pests and Diseases:

 Coffee plants are susceptible to pests and diseases, which can cause significant damage to the crop.
-Regular monitoring and control measures should be taken to prevent and manage pests and diseases.
+Farmers uses regular monitoring and control measures to prevent and manage pests and diseases.
 This includes cultural practices, biological control, and chemical control.

 Harvest Coffee Beans: